Posts may be sponsored. Post contains affiliate links. I may be compensated if you make a purchase using my link.

 Trastevere is a charming district in Rome, feeling like a small town inside a larger city.
-It’s not to be missed.
-In fact, you should book your stay in Trastevere to do as the Romans do.
+It’s not to be missed and you should definitely stay in Trastevere.

 It’s Close To Everything